huss-mo/terminal-command/README.md

 # terminal-command (tc)

-> _The intuitive way to build complex shell commands_
+> _The intuitive way to build complex shell commands, with safety in mind_

 Instead of searching Stack Overflow or man pages for the right command syntax, `tc` uses AI to build complex terminal commands from plain English